Fast X: Post-production

-Dylan Highsmith and Kelly Matsumoto, both of whom were two of the three co-editors on F9, return as editors with Laura Yanovich and Corbin Mehl joining.
+Dylan Highsmith and Kelly Matsumoto, both of whom were two of the three co-editors on F9, return as editors.
 Peter Chiang returns as the visual effects supervisor for the production, after doing so for F9, with DNEG and Industrial Light & Magic as the returning visual effects vendors.
-Composer Brian Tyler also returned.
-In a July 2022 interview with the Hollywood Reporter, Michelle Rodriguez praised the addition of Leterrier and his predominantly French-speaking creative team, labelling it "the French takeover, dude".
+In a July 2022 interview with The Hollywood Reporter, Michelle Rodriguez praised the addition of Leterrier and his predominantly French-speaking creative team, labeling it "the French takeover, dude".
 She stated Leterrier "came with all this energy of love [from] a real fan of [the] franchise who really wants to take it places that it hasn't gone before.
 It reminds you [how] beautiful and magical [filmmaking] is".
-Several aerial shots were filmed with first-person view (FPV) drones with an attached RED Komodo camera piloted by Johnny Schaer, similar to the filming techniques that were used for the action sequences in Michael Bay's Ambulance (2022).
+Several aerial shots were filmed with first-person view (FPV) drones with an attached WarpCam piloted by Johnny Schaer, similar to the filming techniques used for the action sequences in Michael Bay's Ambulance (2022).
 Schaer previously supervised the drone-led filming in Rawson Marshall Thurber's Red Notice (2021).

+To create Fast X's flashback sequence, the filmmakers used the dailies from Fast Five sourced from the archival department at Universal to secure "alternate takes and different angles".
+The pre-existing and unused footage was then composited to create the sequence, with characters into the footage using motion control photography and CGI.
+In March 2023, the writing credits were finalized; Mazeau and Lin received screenplay credits, and both shared story credits with Zach Dean, while Suzan-Lori Parks and Mark Bomback also received off-screen credits for additional literary material.
+In May, despite his initial refusal to return to the franchise, it was revealed that Dwayne Johnson accepted a late-stage return as Luke Hobbs in the film's mid-credits scene.

 Music

-The first single for the film's soundtrack, "Let's Ride", was released on February 10, 2023, performed by YG, Ty Dolla $ign, and Lambo4oe.
-The soundtrack is expected to feature hip hop, pop, reggaeton, electronic rock, and rhythmic Latin tracks.
-Veteran franchise composer, Brian Tyler, was confirmed as composer on March 8, 2023.
+The first single for the film's soundtrack, "Let's Ride", was released on February 10, 2023, performed by YG, Ty Dolla Sign, and Lambo4oe.
+The soundtrack features hip hop, pop, reggaeton, electronic rock, and rhythmic Latin tracks.
+The second song from the film, "Won't Back Down", performed by YoungBoy Never Broke Again, Bailey Zimmerman, and Dermot Kennedy, was released on May 4.
+The soundtrack of the film was released on May 19, by Artist Partner Group.

+In March 2023 during post-production, Brian Tyler returned to composed the film score.
+Tyler had previously scored six of the franchise's installments, starting with The Fast and the Furious: Tokyo Drift (2006).
+The official score album was being released on June 2, 2023, by Back Lot Music.